 This section describes how to configure WSO2 ESB to send messages to a JMS Queue.

-Follow the steps below to configure WSO2 ESB to accept messages via HTTP and send them to JMS queue.
+The following example code shows the configuration of ESB proxy service to accept messages via HTTP and send them to JMS queue.

 JMS Connection URL